Sharing a home office with your partner? Here’s how to keep the peace

 With double the items in your office, get serious about storage, Merkel says.
 She prefers built-ins to keep all those files, printers and paper clips out of sight.

-A few years ago, she remodeled an office for Vivian and Josh Greenblatt in Larchmont, N.Y.
+A few years ago, she remodeled an office for Vivian and Josh Greenblatt in Larchmont, New York.
 She installed a wood desktop that spanned the length of a wall, so the two could work side by side, with filing drawers and lamps separating them.
 Between their workstations, there’s a box they use to exchange documents (school forms, taxes, etc).
 They have a large built-in hutch that’s full of office and school supplies.
 Now that Josh is working full time at home as a lawyer, that remodel is paying dividends.
 Although they trade off who’s in the office, their supplies stay in one place.

 Homebuilder Michael Sauri says to “watch out for your loud talkers and your spreaders,” because those particular home-office inhabitants tend to need their own dedicated space.
 “You don’t want to be annoyed by the way your spouse gets their job done, so better to work in separate areas,” he says.
 He has set up his own workspace at the clutter-free, neatly organized dining-room table in his Arlington, Va., home.